bnlcr/go-wt-cli/docs/README.md

 GET /hotel/<smart contract address>

 ###Input:
-* Smart Contract address: The adress of the Hotel Smartcontract
+* Smart Contract address: The address of the Hotel Smartcontract

 ### Output:
 * name: Name of the Hotel Property